 What do you wear hiking? <<< We get this question all. the. time.
 Instead of replying to each person individually I figured I would do an official post so that it could live on forever. 😉

 Since it’s summer right now, let’s talk about this scorching weather.
 To be honest with you, we typically avoid hiking in the summer in the south unless it happens to be a cooler, less humid day.
-We do most of our hiking in the fall, winter, and spring.
+We do most of our hiking in the fall, winter, and spring (check out this article for what to wear hiking in cold weather).
 However, we understand that this is the time of year that most people take trips so we’ll get started with what to wear when it’s burning up outside a.k.a. summer time!
 A winter hiking attire post will make an appearance in a few months.

 A few quick dressing tips for hot weather: